MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 This allows us to process queries such as "papers from microsoft about machine learning"

-### Support partial attribute search
+### Support keyword based queries

-Partial attribute search is used for processing keyword based search queries.
+Keyword based queries are queries that contain keywords from entities.
 For example, a user may search for a paper using terms from the paper's title or abstract.

 We use a `<item repeat="1-INF">` element to process keyword based queries using abstract and title words.